Ongoing series

 Installation view, Alexis Nutini: Swing Low, 2023

-Alexis Nutini (born Mexico City, Mexico; lives Philadelphia, PA) received a BA in fine art from St. Mary’s College of Maryland, St. Mary's City and an MFA in printmaking from the Tyler School of Art & Architecture, Temple University, Philadelphia.
+Alexis Nutini (b.
+Mexico City, Mexico; l.
+Philadelphia, PA) received a BA in fine art from St. Mary’s College of Maryland, St. Mary's City and an MFA in printmaking from the Tyler School of Art & Architecture, Temple University, Philadelphia.
 Nutini runs Dos Tres Press, where he publishes his own prints and develops collaborative projects with other artists.
 The focus of Dos Tres Press is experimentation with relief techniques through hand-carved, reduction woodblock printing combined with the digital technology of a CNC router.

 Nutini was the recipient of a Fulbright Fellowship in Barcelona, Spain and has exhibited his work at venues in Los Angeles, CA; Manhattan, KS; Nashville, TN; Philadelphia and Pittsburgh, both PA; Seattle, WA; and St. Mary's City; as well as in Barcelona, Spain; Brisbane and Melbourne, both Australia; Rome, Italy; and Veracruz, Mexico.